ecjiang016/TwinSolver/README.md

 # TwinSolver
 A two phase Rubik's Cube solving algorithm based on [Herbert Kociemba's 2 phase algorithm](http://kociemba.org/cube.htm).

+Current performance: 23.06 move solution in 40 milliseconds on average.

 Still a work in progress - Expect faster solve times and more solving options in the near future.